The Ultimate List of Dr. Seuss Activities for Dr. Seuss Day!

 Handprint Lorax Craft with Salt Dough

-Children always love working with salt dough, and this craft shows you how to turn your child’s salt dough handprint into a Lorax-inspired design.
-You even set in in the microwave to keep things as simple as possible.
+Children love working with salt dough, and this craft shows you how to turn your child’s salt dough handprint into a Lorax-inspired design.
+You even set it in the microwave to keep things as simple as possible.
 This super fun craft even leaves mom and dad with a sweet keepsake.

 Lorax Handprint Papercraft